dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 [!code-csharp[](first-web-api/samples/3.0/TodoApi/Controllers/TodoItemsController.cs?name=snippet_Create)]

-The preceding code is an HTTP POST method, as indicated by the [[HttpPost]](/dotnet/api/microsoft.aspnetcore.mvc.httppostattribute) attribute.
+The preceding code is an HTTP POST method, as indicated by the [[HttpPost]](xref:Microsoft.AspNetCore.Mvc.HttpPostAttribute) attribute.
 The method gets the value of the to-do item from the body of the HTTP request.

 The <xref:Microsoft.AspNetCore.Mvc.ControllerBase.CreatedAtAction*> method: